 - Faculty and staff in Ithaca and New York City may contact the Faculty & Staff Assistance Program (FSAP).
 Additional health plan benefits, including telehealth services are also available to benefits-eligible employees.

 - Chaplains and spiritual advisors in Cornell United Religious Work (CURW) are available to speak with students seeking spiritual support and care, online and/or by phone.

 - Confidential care and support for individuals affected by bias is also available, and any member of the community can report a bias incident or related concerns.

-What can I do to help ensure a healthy start to the fall semester?
+What can I do to support my mental health and wellbeing during the fall semester?

 Prevention, Testing & Care

-As students return to the Ithaca campus, a robust virus screening program will be critical to controlling the spread of COVID-19 in our community.
-More details around this testing program will be provided over the coming weeks, but the protocol will include screening prior to and upon arrival to campus, and ongoing, frequent screening of the entire Cornell Community, with isolation/quarantine/contact tracing as needed.
-Learn more about prevention, testing and care.
+All students on the Ithaca campus take part in a robust virus screening program will be critical to controlling the spread of COVID-19 in our community.
+The protocol includes screening prior to and upon arrival to campus, and ongoing, frequent screening of the entire Cornell Community, with isolation/quarantine/contact tracing as needed.
+Learn more about prevention and care.

 Student Health Plans